"A Small Town in Texas"

 Everyday scenes that delve into our communal psyche leave me with endless questions.
 My current work explores the Army town of Killeen in Central Texas, where I grew up.
 While all military installations have a certain energy that might clash with their small-town hosts, Killeen/Fort Hood has experienced three mass shootings since 1991.

 The first, at Luby's Cafeteria in 1991, still ranks as the most deadly in Texas' history and is among the nation's Top 10 deadliest.
 On the day of the shooting, I turned on the news and saw my friend's parents wheeled into ambulances on gurneys...surreal then, but almost familiar today.
 Since 1991, two additional mass shootings have occurred there.
+In recent months, increasing numbers of suicides, sexual assaults, and murders within military ranks on Fort Hood have come to light.
 In the movie Bowling for Columbine, Michael Moore noted the proximity of a military post near Columbine High School.
-I immediately drew connections to Killeen, which oozes with patriotism, guns, soldiers, cowboys, poverty, drugs and unhappy men.
+I immediately drew connections to Killeen, which oozes with patriotism, guns, soldiers, cowboys, poverty, drugs, and unhappy men.

 Expressing these stories in the medium of oil paint allows me to study the narrative plot as it develops in my mind.
 The canvas size is generally small, but because the images are rich in detail, this size is easily absorbed by a viewer.
 The plot develops with every image, with each painting serving as a chapter.